Update 2019-09-17: update links of Matomo solution

-This is an alternative of one of my previous posts about Setup Google Analytics to Modern SharePoint from any platform.
-Google Analytics means that your organization has to host data about softwares and users into a tierce solution.
-For some governance, privacy and security reasons, some organization can not use this kind of solutions.
+This is an alternative to one of my previous posts about Setup Google Analytics to Modern SharePoint from any platform.
+Google Analytics means that your organization has to host data about software and users into a tierce solution.
+For some governance, privacy, and security reasons, some organizations can not use this kind of solution.
 So, what are the alternatives?
 Is there another free solution?

 I have done some research for a while ...
 I found other interesting analytics tools that I tried on my own blog and SharePoint test environments.
 Two solutions caught my attention based on the following criteria:

 - Free: totally free is a must but at least basic features for free

-- Open-Source: I like the open-source solutions so much!
+- Open-Source: I like open-source solutions so much!
 That gives the organization enough flexibilities to improve and customize the solution for their needs.
 And, incidentally, contribute to this project 🙂

-- Google Analytics alternative: is currently a reference in the world of web analytics service.
-Therefore, I took it as a reference to find solutions that provide sufficient similar features such as real time, several graph, create custom dashboards, maps, etc.
+- Google Analytics alternative: is currently a reference in the world of web analytics services.
+Therefore, I took it as a reference to find solutions that provide sufficient similar features such as real-time, several graphs, create custom dashboards, maps, etc.

 - Relatively easy to implement: if you are to present an awesome solution to your customer but he has to spend half of his time and budget to set up the solution itself... hmm, you know what I mean, isn't it? 😕

 Open Web Analytics

 I tested OWA at first because of several features available for free such as heatmap, mouse click, etc.

 For my tests, I used the https://github.com/vladk1m0/docker-owa docker image.

 So, I decided to pass to the next analytics tool...

-Matomo is the solution that I am currently using since some weeks; this solution looks a lot like Google Analytics:
+Matomo is the solution that I am currently using for some weeks; this solution looks a lot like Google Analytics:

 - Dashboard configuration